Please Read How You Can Help Keep the Encyclopedia Free

 Leibniz stresses in the “Nouveaux essais” that syllogistic is part of a sort of universal mathematics, an art of infallibility (art d'infaillibilité).
 This art is not restricted to syllogisms, but concerns all kinds of formal proofs, i.e. all reasoning in which inferences are executed by virtue of their form (NE, ch.
 XVII, §4).
 According to Leibniz, there are some problems with algebra in that it is still far from being an art of invention.
 It has to be supplemented by a general art of signs or an art of characteristic (NE, ch.
 XVII, §9).

 The most important among these editorial projects was the edition of Leibniz's philosophical works God.
 Guil.
 Leibnitii opera philosophica quae exstant Latina Gallica Germanica omnia (Leibniz 1839/40; cf. Glockner 1932, 59–65) prepared in two volumes by Johann Eduard Erdmann (1805–1892), which included fragments, published there for the first time, containing elaborations of Leibniz's ideas concerning logical calculi.
-Among the papers edited can be found Leibniz's 1696 letter to Gabriel Wagner, which contains the famous definition of logic or the art of reasoning as the art to use the intellect (Verstand), i.e., not only to evaluate what is imagined, but also to discover (invent) what is hidden.
+One of the documents is Leibniz's 1696 letter to Gabriel Wagner which contains the famous definition of logic or the art of reasoning as the art to use the intellect (Verstand), i.e., not only to evaluate what is imagined, but also to discover (invent) what is hidden.
 The edition also contains the seminal fragments “Specimen demonstrandi in abstractis” and “Non inelegans specimen demonstrandi in abstractis” (Leibniz 1839/40, 94–97), the last with the algebraic plus-minus calculus, i.e. a central specimen of Leibniz's various attempts to create logical calculi working with the two “constituting” operations “gathering together”, symbolized by +, and “taking away”, symbolized by – (cf. Leibniz 1999, no. 178).

 Johann Eduard Erdmann studied theology and philosophy at Tartu and Berlin (cf. Glockner 1932).
 Friedrich Schleiermacher and Georg Friedrich Wilhelm Hegel were among his teachers.
 He later became a member of the right wing Hegelian school.
 In 1839 he was appointed full professor of philosophy at the University of Halle.
 Erdmann became well-known for his comprehensive history of modern philosophy entitled Versuch einer wissenschaftlichen Darstellung der Geschichte der Neueren Philosophie (Attempt at a scientific presentation of the history of recent philosophy), published in seven volumes (Erdmann 1834–1853).
 This history of philosophy covers the period between Descartes and Hegel.
 In part 2 of vol. 2 of this work, Erdmann presented a discussion of Leibniz and the development of idealism before Kant.
 This presentation was published in 1842, two years after his edition of Leibniz's philosophical works.
 Erdmann reported that while preparing his history he grew unsatisfied with the available editions of Leibniz's works.
 He therefore intended to unite Raspe's edition with the philosophical parts of Dutens' edition and some pieces from the unpublished papers.
 He started editorial work at the archive in Hanover in 1836.